Associate Dean for Research

 Hollie Raynor, PhD, RD, LDN, is a Professor in the Department of Nutrition.
 She holds a MS in Public Health Nutrition and a PhD in Clinical Psychology, and is a registered dietitian and a licensed psychologist.
 She conducts research in lifestyle interventions for pediatric and adult weight management, has published over 125 peer-reviewed articles, and has received funding from the National Institutes of Health, American Diabetes Association, Academy of Nutrition and Dietetics Foundation, and Weight Watcher’s, Int, for her research.
 Translation of research into practice is an important aspect of the fields of dietetics and psychology and as such, she has served as a member of two committees developing evidence-based practice guidelines: the National Committee for Clinical Guidelines for Obesity for the American Psychological Association and the Academy of Nutrition and Dietetics’ Prediabetes Evidence Analysis Library Committee.

-As Interim Assistant Dean of Research, her roles include:
+As Associate Dean of Research, her roles include:

 - Providing strategic leadership in developing and refining the CEHHS’ research mission and strategic plan to meet current and future academic, scientific, research funding, and health needs of society.